fivethirtyeight/data/cousin-marriage/README.md

-### Cousin Marriage Data
+# Cousin Marriage

-The raw data behind the story [Dear Mona: How Many Americans Are Married To Their Cousins?]
+This folder contains data behind the story [Dear Mona: How Many Americans Are Married To Their Cousins?](https://fivethirtyeight.com/features/how-many-americans-are-married-to-their-cousins/).

 Header | Definition
 ---|---------